Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

-Denote the space of field configurations in $M$ by $K_M$.
-The exterior derivative of the action yields a one-form $\xd S$ on $L_M$.
-Let $X\in K_M$ but think of it as an element of the tangent space $T_\phi K_M$.
-The usual variational calculation (replace $\phi$ by $\phi+t X$ and keep only the first order in $t$) yields
+Denote the space of f\/ield conf\/igurations in $M$ by $K_M$.
+The exterior derivative of the action yields a one-form $\xd S$ on $K_M$.
+Let $X\in K_M$ but think of it as an element of the tangent space~$T_\phi K_M$.
+The usual variational calculation (replace $\phi$ by $\phi+t X$ and keep only the f\/irst order in~$t$) yields

-The term in the brackets represents the Euler-Lagrange equations (in their version as $d$-forms).
-Supposing that $X$ vanishes on the boundary $\partial M$, $\xd S_\phi(X)=0$ if and only if $\phi$ satisfies these equations.
+Equating the term in the brackets to zero yields the Euler--Lagrange equations (in their version as $d$-forms).
+Supposing that $X$ vanishes on the boundary $\partial M$, $\xd S_\phi(X)=0$ if and only if $\phi$ satisf\/ies these equations.
 This is the usual variational principle.

-We can also view $\xd S$ as a $1$-form on the space $L_M$ of solutions of the Euler-Lagrange equations in $M$, in which case the bulk term in (\ref{eq:ds}) vanishes.
-For this interpretation we also have to choose $X$ to be a solution of the linearized Euler-Lagrange equations around $\phi$, i.e., $X\in T_\phi L_M$.
-Since we are dealing with a pure boundary term this motivates the definition of the $1$-form
+We can also view $\xd S$ as a $1$-form on the space~$L_M$ of solutions of the Euler--Lagrange equations in~$M$, in which case the bulk term in (\ref{eq:ds}) vanishes.
+For this interpretation we also have to choose $X$ to be a solution of the linearized Euler--Lagrange equations around $\phi$, i.e., $X\in T_\phi L_M$.
+Since we are dealing with a pure boundary term this motivates the def\/inition of the $1$-form

-This can be defined for an arbitrary hypersurface $\Sigma$.
-Moreover, it is naturally defined on the space of solutions of the Euler-Lagrange equations in a neighborhood of $\Sigma$, which we will denote by $L_\Sigma$.
+This can be def\/ined for an arbitrary hypersurface $\Sigma$.
+Moreover, it is naturally def\/ined on the space of solutions of the Euler--Lagrange equations in a neighborhood of~$\Sigma$, which we will denote by $L_\Sigma$.
 This $1$-form is usually called the \emph{symplectic potential}.

 Taking the exterior derivative of the symplectic potential (viewed as a $1$-form on $L_\Sigma$) yields the usual \emph{symplectic form} on $L_\Sigma$:

 We shall assume that $\omega_\phi$ is non-degenerate.
 Note that $\omega$ changes its sign if the orientation of $\Sigma$ is reversed.